 When experimenting with colours, make sure that you have a display unit or bookshelf that works well with your colour scheme.

 The best way to personalise your home is to display the things that are memorable to you.
 Do you love to travel?
 Bring out your souvenirs, artwork, photos, or collections and create your showcase shelf.

 If you want to create a design mainly with your books, for your reading nook or home office library, for example, you can still create depth and variation by stacking books alternately.
 You can go with conventional vertical book stacking for the first shelf, diagonal for the second, and horizontal for the third.
-You can play with your configuration until you achieve a design that you will love.
+You can play with your configuration until you achieve a design that you love.

-If you do not have a big book collection, you can create a balance of books and other decor by stacking fewer books in a staggered manner and anchoring them with heavier items.
-This is to physically balance the books and also to balance the design.
-For horizontal stacking, you can apply the rule of thirds by adding figurines or low decorative items on top of your books.
+If you do not have a large book collection, you can create a mixture of books and other decor by stacking fewer books in a staggered manner and anchoring them with heavier items.
+This is both to physically balance the books and also to balance the design.
+For horizontal stacking, you can apply the rule of thirds by adding figurines or low decorative items on top of your reading materials.

-Bigger bookcases give you the luxury to add bigger decorative pieces like framed artwork and decorative baskets that can double up as containers.
+Bigger bookcases give you the luxury of adding bigger decorative pieces like framed artwork and decorative baskets that can double up as containers.
 You can place these items in strategic places on your shelf to achieve balance.